How to use this toolkit

 - Pass the Fair Share Amendment to raise billions in progressive revenue dedicated to public education and transportation.

-- Ensure every public school student receives free lunch.
+- Ensure every public school student receives free meals.

 - Eliminate the MCAS graduation requirement.